BarneyBuffet/docker-bitcoin-core/docs/index.md

 Date:    September 18, 2021
 ---

-A multi-arch docker image for running a bitcoin-core daemon.
+A multi-arch docker image for running a bitcoin-core daemon (including wallet).

 Bitcoin Core is a reference client that implements the Bitcoin protocol for remote procedure call (RPC) use.